Beijing–Washington hotline: Space hotline

 In November 2015, the U.S. and China set up a so-called space hotline, allowing both nations to easily share information about activities in space and help their space and military agencies to discuss "potential collisions, approaches, or tests" to prevent misunderstanding or miscommunication from escalating to a dangerous situation.
 According to U.S. Assistant Secretary Of State Frank Rose, an urgent safety mechanism was required due to the growing amount of potentially lethal space debris in orbit, as well as numerous undisclosed military satellite launches.
 The link was established amid tensions due to China ramping up tests of weapons designed to target the orbital networks upon which almost all US high-tech military capabilities depend.

 Cyber hotline

-In November 2011, an editorial in the China Daily called for closer communication, especially in cases of an emergency concerning matters of cyberwarfare.
-This has been referred to as a call for a Sino-American cyber red phone.
+In November 2011, an editorial in the China Daily called for closer communication through a cyber red phone, especially in cases of an emergency concerning matters of cyberwarfare.